Puerta del Sol: Current Events

 May 7, 2006

-...to improve the birthrate statistics in Spain.
+...to in Spain.
 Mass romance: I wonder whether anyone got married, since the registry office stayed open?

 Avecrem